tweedegolf/rust-training/book/src/A1-basic-syntax/mod.md

-# Module A1 - Basix Syntax
+# Module A1 - Basic Syntax

 <a href="/slides/A-intro-to-rust" target="_blank">Slides</a>